reelmatt/csci33a/README.md

 version of Goodreads; the Book Survey app is meant to be a pseudo-library that tracks multiple-stages of the book-ownership life.
 The goals I set out in the proposal were:
   + Good:
     + Organize books (add to individual library)
-      + This is the feature that took the most time, due to the Open Library API.
-Going to the 'search' route and performing a query seems like it returns promising results, but each 'work', as Open Library calls the result, contains many different 'books', or editions, that can be selected from.
-My app shows the listing, and then an individual book page to list the different options, which you can usually pick the one you want based on the publisher info.
+      + This is the feature that took the most time to develop, due to the Open Library API.
+Going to the 'search' route and performing a query seems like it returns promising results, but each 'work' (as Open Library calls the result) contains many different 'books', or editions, that can be selected from.
+My app shows the listing, and then an individual book page to list the different options, from which you can usually pick the one you want based on the publisher info.
     + Customize "default" information pulled in from 3rd-party source
-      + If you find a book you like, and you click the 'Acquire' button, it displays a form with the information it will store in your library.
+      + If you find a book you like, and you click the 'Acquire' button, the app displays a form with the information it will store in your library.
         Most fields will be editable, so you can change how a book is classified; helpful if you don't like the genre associated with the book.
 This is even more of a necessary feature using the Open Library